 Long term care insurance will also pay for the cost of your care needed due to a cognitive impairment such as Alzheimer’s disease or dementia.

 You may receive your care in any setting--in your home, in an assisted living facility, at an adult day care center; and, of course, in a nursing home.
 Most comprehensive long term care insurance policies will pay for the cost of your care received in any setting.

 What kind of care is covered?

 The care that is covered by long term care insurance may be either skilled care, rehabilitative care, or custodial care.

 Private health insurance and Medicare will typically pay for skilled care only.
 Long term care is specifically excluded from private health insurance and Medicare.

 Long term care insurance may also cover other items that allow an individual to stay at home such as:

 Many people buy long term care insurance to protect their retirement assets from the high costs of needing care.
-Long term care insurance benefits are tax free, and the long term care insurance premiums may be tax-deductible.
+Long term care insurance benefits are tax free, and your long term care insurance premiums may be tax-deductible.